-Over the last six years as your Assembly Member, the delivery of the best possible health services for the people of Mid Wales has been a priority for me.
+Over the last seven years as your Assembly Member, the delivery of the best possible health services for the people of Mid Wales has been a priority for me.

 Judging by the overwhelming response to my health survey, healthcare is also an issue which is especially important to the residents of Montgomeryshire.
 Over 3000 people completed the survey which has provided me with a comprehensive insight into the issues that are important to the people of Montgomeryshire.
 As a result, I have been able to share these results with healthcare professionals and decision makers.

 There is deep frustration that access to healthcare is moving further away from our local communities as services are centralised in more densely populated areas, meaning that we have to travel longer distances to obtain quality health provision.
 In my view, we need to strengthen our local community hospitals in Llanidloes, Newtown, Welshpool and Machynlleth.
 I firmly believe our existing hospitals can and should be upgraded.
 I have been able to use the survey results to promote a proposal for a Community Hospital Development Fund and I am pleased that this suggestion has been adopted by my Party so that we can upgrade our existing hospitals.

 I believe in the commonsense approach that NHS services should be delivered as close as possible to home and the Welsh Conservative commitment to allocating £12 million to minor injury units and £20 million to a Community Hospital Development Fund to encourage the innovative use of community hospitals across Wales is to be welcomed.
 We also need to retain more specialised services at Shrewsbury, Bronglais and Wrexham Maelor hospitals.